Call us: +1-415-738-4000

 The FAQ is divided into the following sections:

-BigMemory Go is for in-memory data management on a single JVM (in-process) and comes with 32GB free.
+BigMemory Go is for in-memory data management on a single JVM (in-process).
 BigMemory Max is for distributed in-memory management across an array of servers.
 For more on Go vs. Max, see the BigMemory Overview.

 Terracotta is designed to work with as broad an array of platforms, JVMs and application server versions as possible.
 Supported platforms are listed in the Release and Platform Compatibility Information.

 The Terracotta Client is functionality in a Java library that operates inside your JVM that enables clustering.
 When your JVM starts and code is called that initializes Terracotta, the Terracotta Client automatically connects to the Terracotta Server Array to engage clustering services such as the lock manager, object manager, and memory manager.

 The Terracotta Server Array is a set of one or more processes that coordinate data sharing among all Terracotta Clients in the cluster.
 Each Terracotta Server Array process is a simple Java application that runs directly on the JVM (ie without an application server or container).
 The Terracotta Server Array is designed to provide maximal High Availability and Scalability.

 In the servers section of your tc-config.xml, include the following configurations:

 <servers> <server host="host1" name="Server1"> <data-backup>path/to/my/backup/directory</data-backup> </server> <restartable enabled="true"/> </servers>

 If persistence of shared data is not required across restarts, set

 <restartable enabled> to "false".